 Chance of Rain

-Partly cloudy this morning.
-Increasing clouds with periods of showers this afternoon.
+Showers in the morning, then partly cloudy in the afternoon.
 High near 80F.
-Winds ENE at 5 to 10 mph.
-Chance of rain 40%.
+Winds NNE at 5 to 10 mph.
+Chance of rain 50%.

 Chance of Rain